-- 2.10.3.36 The Town may also designate areas of the Town to be developed as "character areas" provided that the Secondary Plan clearly expresses a theme for development which is readily identifiable. - 2.10.3.37 The Town in consultation with Heritage Milton shall require that Character Area Plans be developed for specific areas in accordance with subsection 5.4.3.12 of this Plan. - 2.10.3.38 In the absence of a Character Area Plan, the Town shall ensure to the degree possible that: - a) all new development is compatible with and sympathetic in design to existing building forms including heights, setbacks, scale, architectural features, and complies with the relevant provisions of Section 2.8, Urban Design, of this Plan; and, - b) disruption to the natural environment, topography or vegetation will be minimized. - 2.10.3.39 The Town may require agreements as conditions of approval to secure the Character Area features deemed appropriate, in accordance with the policies of subsections 5.4.3.11 and 5.4.3.12, of this Plan. - 2.10.3.40 The Town in consultation with Heritage Milton shall encourage landowners to protect, maintain and enhance existing development in areas designated as "Character Areas" and where appropriate and feasible, to apply for designation of their properties under the Ontario Heritage Act.
+- 2.10.3.35 The Town may designate as Character Areas, mature neighbourhood areas, core areas of villages, cultural landscapes or other areas in both the urban and rural areas, where designation under the Ontario Heritage Act may or may not be appropriate. - 2.10.3.36 The Town shall require that Character Area Plans be developed for Character Areas as identified on Schedule D, in accordance with the policies of subsections 5.4.3.11 and 5.4.3.12 of this Plan. - 2.10.3.37 In the absence of a Character Area Plan, the Town shall ensure to the degree possible that: - a) all new development is compatible with and sympathetic to existing building forms including heights, setbacks, scale, architectural features, and complies with the policies of Section 2.8 of this Plan; and,

+- b) disruption to the natural environment, topography or vegetation will be minimized. - 2.10.3.38 The Town may require agreements as conditions of approval to secure the Character Area features deemed appropriate, in accordance with the policies of subsections 5.4.3.11 and 5.4.3.12, of this Plan. - 2.10.3.39 Proposed development in the form of new housing, replacement housing, additions and alterations within Character Areas shall be subject to the policies of subsections 3.2.1.8 to 3.2.1.12 inclusive, where applicable, and subsection 5.6.3 of this Plan. - 2.10.3.40 The Town will encourage landowners to protect, maintain and enhance existing development in areas designated Character Areas and, where appropriate and feasible, to apply for designation of their properties under the Ontario Heritage Act. - 2.10.3.41 The Town may prepare design guidelines for specific Character Areas to help private and public landowners construct new buildings, additions and renovations to existing buildings that enhance and contribute to the overall Character of the area. - 2.10.3.42 The Town will promote and reinforce community recognition of the sense of place in Character Areas by incorporating enhanced street signage and lighting features, where feasible.